AdamRopelewski/SplitBySpeaker/README.md

 3. Choose the corresponding `.srt` file for transcription and diarization.
 4. Indicate whether the `.srt` file contains diarization and if you want to split the audio by speaker.

-**Note**: This project is still in development and may have some unfinished features or bugs.
+**Note**: This project is still in development and may contain unfinished features or bugs.

+For RVC training, we recommend using [UVR](https://github.com/Anjok07/ultimatevocalremovergui) with models like MDX-Net (model: voc_ft) to remove any unwanted sounds and enhance the quality of the audio.